1993 Pacific typhoon season: Super Typhoon Koryn (Goring)

 Typhoon Koryn, having developed well east of the Philippines on June 13, steadily strengthened as it moved westward, intensifying to a peak of 150 mi/h winds on the 24th.
 It crossed northern Luzon the next day as a slightly weaker 130 mi/h typhoon, and continued west-northwestward until hitting southern China (90 nautical miles southwest of Hong Kong on the 27th).
 Koryn slowly wound down, bringing heavy rain through China and northern Vietnam before dissipating on the 29th.
 Koryn was responsible for the loss of 37 people, as well as $14.5 million (1993 USD) in damage over the northern Philippines.

 Tropical Depression 07W (Elang)

 Elang made landfall in the Philippines.

 Severe Tropical Storm Lewis (Huling)

 Lewis was one of many systems to hit the Philippines that year.
+19 people were killed.

 Tropical Storm Marian (Ibiang)

 Marian stayed within the Philippine Sea.

 Severe Tropical Storm Nathan

 Nathan crossed Japan.
+Losses in Yamanashi prefecture were ¥2.168 billion (US$19.5 million).
 47 were killed in Kochi Prefecture.